An Online Joint Optimization-Estimation Architecture for Distribution Networks: Abstract

 \section{Abstract}

-In this paper, we propose an optimal control-estimation architecture for distribution networks, which jointly solves the optimal power flow (OPF) problem and static state estimation (SE) problem through an online gradient-based feedback algorithm.
-The main objective is to enable a fast and timely interaction between the optimal controllers and state estimators with limited sensor measurements.
+In this paper, we propose an optimal joint optimization-estimation architecture for distribution networks, which jointly solves the optimal power flow (OPF) problem and static state estimation (SE) problem through an online gradient-based feedback algorithm.
+The main objective is to enable a fast and timely interaction between the OPF decisions and state estimators with limited sensor measurements.
 First, convergence and optimality of the proposed algorithm are analytically established.
-Then, the proposed gradient-based algorithm is modified by introducing statistical information of the inherent estimation and linearization errors for an improved and robust performance of the online control decisions.
-Overall, the proposed method eliminates the traditional separation of control and operation, where control and estimation usually operate at distinct layers and different time-scales.
+Then, the proposed gradient-based algorithm is modified by introducing statistical information of the inherent estimation and linearization errors for an improved and robust performance of the online OPF decisions.
+Overall, the proposed method eliminates the traditional separation of operation and monitoring, where optimization and estimation usually operate at distinct layers and different time-scales.
 Hence, it enables a computationally affordable, efficient and robust online operational framework for distribution networks under time-varying settings.